Joncom/gib/README.md

 - Fix bug where a player may occasionally shoot through a wall.
 - Unload level and show 'disconnected' message if connection lost.
 - Restructure code to be more tidy and readable.

+## TODO: ##

+- Add iPod touch support similar to X-Type.
+- Add spawn invulnerability.
+- Show who killed who.
+- Add the ability to kick.
+- Add the ability to ban by name and/or IP.
+- Add one bot that disappears if ever two real players are present.
+- Catch failure to connect to server due to 404 error on script load.